ftherrien/PhononCode/README.md

 Calculates Lattice Thermal Conductivity and band structure of an arbitrary 1D chain of atoms with arbitrary defect type, concentration and distribution.

+The PHONON.out file contains one line information about the run.
+It will not be overwritten by each run, it is meant to be able to plot the results.

+The PARAM.out contains all the parameters of the run that created its parent folder.

 The code is parallelizable up to n the number of primittive cell in the super cell.

 Requires: numpy, matplotlib, mpi4py, scipy